TanXiao/RSVA11001-Adapter/README.md

 best-practices experience, but a 'can do' attitude.
 It does work, but things like function calls are passed over in preference to complicated while loops.

+If you goto the [product page](http://www.rosewill.com/support/Support_Download.aspx?ids=26_133_412_1952) you can download what appears to be firmware for the device.
+There is no explanation of what it is, or how to upgrade the device.
+But, inspecting it with a hex editor reveals strings such as  "U-Boot 2008.10-svn (Dec  3 2012 - 15:25:46)".
+This makes me think that the device is using GPL'd software.
+Other symbols in the blob are

+    nand_select_chip
+    nand_transfer_oob
+    nand_fill_oob
+    nand_scan_tail

+These are definitely linux kernel functions.
+I also found the following linux kernel image boot lines

+    console=ttyAMA0,115200 root=1f02 rootfstype=jffs2 mtdparts=physmap-flash.0:384K(boot),1280K(kernel),5M(rootfs),9M(app),128K(para),128K(init_logo) busclk=220000000
+    bootargs=console=ttyAMA0,115200 root=1f02 rootfstype=jffs2 mtdparts=physmap-flash.0:384K(boot),1280K(kernel),5M(rootfs),9M(app),128K(para),128K(init_logo) busclk=220000000
+    bootcmd=showlogo;bootm 0x80060000.bootdelay=1.baudrate=115200.ethaddr=00:16:55:00:00:00.ipaddr=192.168.0.100.serverip=192.168.0.1.gatewayip=192.168.0.1.netmask=255.255.255.0.bootfile="uImage"

+Apparently ttyAMA0 refers to a serial port on the SoC.

+There is pretty obviously a busybox binary on there.
+They didn't even both renaming it to 'VeryBusyBox' or something like that.

+These lines are the password for the root user in /etc/shadow format

+    root:$1$$qRPK7m23GJusamGpoGLby/:0:0::/root:/bin/sh
+    root:ab8nBoH3mb8.g:0:0::/root:/bin/sh

+If someone wants to decrypt those, it would be of a great aid.
+A rainbow table can probably be used.

+It should be possible to force them to release the source code, or at least force Newegg since it is an American company.

+After more browsing I realized I was just looking at a JFFS2 filesystem the hard way, so I extracted it from the firmware.
+It is under the reverse engineering directory.

 Problem
 ----